Five Steps to boost your creativity

 Being a writer isn’t just about sitting down at your keyboard and waiting for the ideas to flow.
-In fact there can be several steps you need to work through before you’re even ready to write; research, interviews, evaluating source material, labelling and filing your notes so you don’t waste time searching for them when you need them….
+In fact there can be several steps you need to work through before you’re even ready to start writing; researching details for your novel, carrying out interviews, visiting archives and evaluating source material and labelling and filing your notes so you don’t waste time searching for them when you need them are some of the many writing-related tasks you might need to do before the actual ‘writing’ starts.

-The creative process is different for everyone, but it generally follows the same basic five steps below.
-Each step will be a little different depending on you as an individual and the creative medium you’re working with.
-It’s not a linear process and it can take time to work through each of the different steps before you’re ready to move onto the next one, so don’t panic if your work-in-progress takes you on a slightly different path.
+Planning a creative project is different for everyone, but it generally follows the same basic five steps outlined below.
+Each step will vary depending on you as an individual and the creative medium you’re working with.
+It’s not a linear process and it can take time to move through each of the steps before you’re ready to progress to the next one, so don’t panic if your work-in-progress takes you on a slightly different path.

 1. Preparation

-This initial stage is a kind of pre-writing, where you gather your information and inspiration from other sources and start to become immersed with the material.
+This initial stage is a kind of pre-writing, where you gather your information and inspiration from other sources and start to become familiar with your material.

 This could be formal research, either online or at a specialist archive or library, or it might be more informal, for example browsing new trends on Pinterest or checking out what’s recently been published in your industry or writing genre.